QR Cake vs ME-QR: Free QR Code Generators Compared

 Quick way to pick:

 - Is this for business or customer-facing use?
-If yes, lean QR Cake (no ads on customer-facing assets).
+If yes, lean QR Cake on a paid plan so ads are removed from customer-facing scans.

 - Will your end users land on the QR code's destination page?
 If yes and you can't guarantee the landing page is yours, lean QR Cake.